p4535992/foundryvtt-hidden-entity-links/README.md

 - Always displays original scene name to the GM, but shows the Navigation Name for any players.
 - Allows the GM to hide sidebars (Chat, Scenes, Items, etc) for players, simplifying the player UI.
 By default it disables Scenes, Items, Tables, Cards, Playlists, and Compendiums.
 Each tab can be toggled in the module settings, even the Settings tab.
 Removing the Settings tab for players is not recommended.
 - Ovverride the dialog user configuration for hide all the hidden linked entities (even for gm)
+- Specific folder actors on player list: In the list of actors to associate with the user, limit the selection to only those actors for which the user has permissions in this specific folder.

 ![img](/wiki/hide_sidebar_voice.jpg)